Dr. Rob Dillon, Coordinator

 • Lea, I. (1844/46) Continuation of Mr. Lea’s paper on fresh water and land shells.
 Transactions of the American Philosophical Society 9(1): 1 – 31.

-[6] Lymnaea bulimoides from Alvadore Road, L. viator from Alda [4], L. cockerelli from Bosque del Apache, NM.
-Photo credits J-P. Pointier.
+[6] Lymnaea humilis from Bellingham, Washington, L. bulimoides from Alvadore Road, L. viator from Alda et al. [4], L. cockerelli from Bosque del Apache, NM.
+Thanks to Will Reeves for the first, and photo credits to J-P. Pointier for the last three.

 [7] Actually, the evolutionary relationships of the mysterious “Bosque del Apache” population from New Mexico may have been a topic of greater discussion than Lymnaea bulimoides.
 Originally identified as Galba cubensis in the gigantic 2021 paper we had all coauthored with Pili [4], molecular data kicked the Bosque del Apache population out as specifically separate.
 Ultimately the research I reported in my essay of [12Mar24], together with the shell morphology, convinced the entire working group that “Galba sp Bosque del Apache” must have been Lymnaea (Galba) cockerelli.
 Grist, perhaps, for a future post.